EduardoImpellizzere/to-do/README.md

 - Delete: Remove tasks that are completed or no longer needed.
 - Filter: Organize your tasks by filtering them based on completion status.
 - Search: Easily find specific tasks using the search functionality.

+### Data Refresh
+Clicking the refresh button or calling the api/refresh endpoint will restore the data to its original state.
+The application's data is managed in a JSON file.

 ## Learn More